toastedsalad/fooksas-inc/README.md

 * Live session dumping and retrieval.
 * Bold the time and price.
 * Make table number bigger and bolder.
+* Make sure we always remove one second from end times in rates.
+Make the end time exclusionary.

 Instead of time remaining do play for money.